unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 But how do these specifications, tools, and processors fit together?
 **Essentially, unified is a three part act**:

 1.  **Parse.**  Whether your input is natural text, HTML, or markdown — it needs to be parsed to a universal workable format.
     The processors (e.g [remark][remark]) are responsible for doing just that.
     The specifications (e.g [mdast][mdast] for remark) make sure these formats are enforced standards.
 2.  **Transform.**  This is where the magic happens.
-Plugins are able to easily hook into this phase and add, change, or remove anything that it is given.
+Plugins are able to easily hook into this phase and add, change, or remove anything that it’s given.
-    Thanks to unified‘s pipeline, you can compose plugins and define the order they run in.
+    Thanks to unified’s pipeline, you can compose plugins and define the order they run in.
 3.  **Stringify.**  When all plugins have ran, the final step is to take the (adjusted) representation and transform it back to its original format (or to a different format!).